 Choosing the right weights for peloton classes will have a big impact on your results.
-In this article, I will explain which weights to get with a peloton?

 For the peloton, you should get a couple of pairs of dumbbells that vary in weight.
 Some cycling classes include upper body segments where you use 1-3 lbs dumbbells.
 However, the strength and Bootcamp classes come with the use of 10-30 lbs dumbbells.

 In other words, you will need different weights for different classes.

 In general, you need peloton weights because many of their classes require to use dumbbells, resistance bands, or other workout gear.

 Each peloton class has a detailed description and displays what type of weights and equipment are used for the class.